02 September 2025

 Why Do You Weep?

 When unexpected or unwanted things happen, it is common for people to wonder or ask God why.
 This is never a bad thing to do, to bring our requests to God because we trust and fear Him.
-At the same time, we may never agree with God's reasoning, for His ways and thought are above ours--nor is He ever under obligation to justify or explain Himself to us.
+At the same time, we may never agree with God's reasoning, for His ways and thoughts are above ours--nor is He ever under obligation to justify or explain Himself to us.
 He alone is the living God who does all things well, and He is powerful to redeem even what man intends for evil for everlasting good.

 What may be more advantageous for us in our pains and struggles than asking God for His reasoning is to answer why we feel compelled to ask God why.
 When Hannah struggled because of cutting provocations of a rival wife, 1 Samuel 1:8 says: "Then Elkanah her husband said to her, "Hannah, why do you weep?
 Why do you not eat?
 And why is your heart grieved?
 Am I not better to you than ten sons?"
 Hannah did not reply, but it would have been a good question to consider and answer.
 Because of Hannah's disappointment and inability to fall pregnant, coupled with snide and mean-spirited remarks intended to wound her, she wept despite her husband's love for her.
 Rather than lashing out at Peninnah or dumping her emotions on her husband, Hannah wisely poured out her soul to God in prayer.